 - Motive Rant: The British government spook who holds Danny and Logan at gunpoint proceeds to tell them all about his plans to ensure that the government receives the oil contracts from the Sheik, just before he tries to kill Danny.

 - My Country, Right or Wrong: The spook insists he's a patriot.

 - My God, What Have I Done?: Danny, when he learns that the first SAS target the group killed was an innocent man who was bluffing when they asked him if he was involved with the death of the sheikh's sons.

-- The Nameless: The Agent, the man who gives Danny and the rest of his crew the names and locations of their assassination targets.
+- No Name Given: The Agent, the man who gives Danny and the rest of his crew the names and locations of their assassination targets.

 - Nothing Personal: The Agent says this to Hunter while attempting to justify why he attempted to kidnap Anne.

 - Not So Different: Danny says that he and Logan are much alike, in that they were both being used by higher powers and were both given a job to take out three targets.

 - One-Hit Polykill: What occurs when Jake accidentally shoots Meier.